-Power outages occur for a number of reasons and can be planned or unplanned.
+Power outages occur for a number of reasons and can be due to scheduled maintenance or faults.
 In all instances, we aim to restore power supply to our customers as quickly and safely as possible.

 Planned power outages occur to allow essential maintenance to be undertaken on the network.
 Customers will always be informed when a planned power outage is due to occur.